-Here is the same lighting set-up with the monolight in the same location and 5-in-1 reflector at camera left.
-Exposure for this portrait was 1/125 sec at f/10 and ISO 100 and is identical to the Octabox shot because I increased the DG600’s power to match it.
-As you can see the light is soft and less directional as you can see by the difference in the additional light falling on the background.
+Here is the same lighting set-up with the monolight in the same location and reflector at camera left.
+Exposure for this portrait was 1/125 sec at f/10 and ISO 100 and is identical to the Octabox shot because I increased the power to match it.
+The light is soft and less directional as you can see by the difference in the light falling on the background.
 Although both images were lightly retouched, less retouching was required on this shot because of the softness of the light produced using a shoot-through umbrella.

 For the photographer on a budget, an inexpensive umbrella used in shoot-through mode is an affordable way to create a lightbank look without the cost of a lightbank or a speed ring.
 One of the most important things to remember that in my studio, there is no “perfect” way to do anything.
 Portrait lighting is always changing as new tools are introduced and new styles make our clients demand a certain look.

 If you’re interested in shooting portraits and how I use cameras, lenses and lighting in my in-home studio, please pick up a copy of “Studio Lighting Anywhere” which is available from Amazon.com with, as I write this, new copies selling for$17.50 (plus shipping,) just a few bucks more than used ($15.34,) both cheaper than the Prime price.